NovoNordisk-OpenSource/dojo/workshops/backstage-developer-learning-path/katas/2/README.md

 Once completed the participants will have gained a basic understanding of the folllowing aspects of the `TechDocs`:

-* TechDocs configuration (mkdocs & plugin)
+* TechDocs configuration
 * TechDocs assets
-* TechDocs upload and verification in [Backstage](https://github.com/backstage/backstage/) GUI
+* TechDocs publication and versioning

 ### 1. Create a kata directory
 First we setup a directory for our exercise files.
 It's pretty straight forward: